Victoria Peak: History of Victoria Peak

-Historically, apart from houses owned by the government, banks and corporations and lived by their officials and chairmen, the Peak also had some multi-block estates, with medium-sized flats used as housing for more junior staff.
+Historically, apart from houses owned by the government, banks and corporations and lived on by their officials and chairmen, the Peak also had some multi-block estates, with medium-sized flats used as housing for more junior staff.
 These are located on less prestigious streets, such as Guildford Road and Mount Kellett Road, which face Southside instead of Victoria Harbour.

 In November 1996 businessman Wong Yuk Kwan paid HK$540 million for a house at 23 Severn Road called 'Genesis,' which was built in the 1980s by Heung Chi-kau.
 Another house Wong bought was 10-18 Pollock's Path, known as 'Skyhigh.'
-Owned by HSBC and lived by the bank's Chairmen, Skyhigh was sold to Kazuo Wada, the president of Yaohan, for HK$85 million in early 1990s.
+Owned by HSBC and lived in by the bank's Chairmen, Skyhigh was sold to Kazuo Wada, the president of Yaohan, for HK$85 million in early 1990s.
 Because Yaohan went bankrupt, Kazuo Wada sold to businessman Wong Yuk Kwan for HK$370 million.
 In 2004, after SARS, actor Stephen Chow bought Skyhigh, and brought in Ryoden Development as a joint venture partner to rebuild the land into four houses.
 Genesis was sold by creditors in 2001 for HK$240m, less than 50% of what Wong Kwan paid.

-These property transactions at the Peak were desperate sale by cash-strapped businessmen during economic crisis.
+These property transactions at the Peak were desperate sales by cash-strapped businessmen during crisis of different economic cycles.